Bruna Pickler

-Bruna Boege Pickler (born 17 June 1990 in Blumenau), is a Brazilian athlete, actress, composer and sports reporter.
+Bruna Boege Pickler (born 17 June 1990 in Blumenau) is a Brazilian athlete, actress, composer, and sports reporter.
+She holds a Master of Arts degree in Communication and New Media from the University of Macau.

 Bruna Pickler competes in recurve archery and in 2021 ended up ranked 17th archer on national Brazil level for Olympic outdoor category.

 Pickler developed from a young age an interest for show jumping and competed in the sport at minor regional events.
 Later, it was by means of archery that she was able to compete on professional international level since 2018.
 Bruna Pickler has represented Chinese team consecutively in 2018 and 2019, competing in Hong Kong at Inter-port Indoor Archery Open on both years.

 She is fluent in Portuguese, English, and Mandarin.